mace-cream/lab2cnew/README.md

 Check directory `content/blog`, add new posts or edit existing posts.

 ## How to put pictures in our post
+Put your pictures in `static/images/blog`.

+## How to create new research articles
+Check `content/research`; Copy a file from `research-article-template.md` and change it to your custom names; Change the contents of your md file and you are done.

 ## How to check build error
 On your commit to this repository, gitlab will automatically build the website source code.
 If the build is